 If you want to keep your data secure, MEGA has long been one of the best providers.
 With zero-knowledge encryption using the 256-bit AES standard as the default setting, in theory only you can access your data.

-However, we need to mention a 2022 report that found serious underlying issues with MEGA’s encryption process, but the company seems genuinely motivated to fix these issues, at least in the short-term.
+However, we need to mention a 2022 report that found serious underlying issues with MEGA’s encryption process.
+The company seems genuinely motivated to fix these issues, though — at least in the short term.

 There’s also two-factor authentication and servers across Canada, New Zealand and the EU, which helps protect your data from natural disasters.
 With MEGA, the security and privacy protections are great at keeping your files safe.